This easy almond buttercream frosting recipe is made with butter and powdered sugar. This frosting is perfect for decorating cakes and cupcakes.

 Storage

+Buttercream frosting can be kept in the refrigerator for about two weeks.
+Stir the cream well before use.
 You can also freeze the cream.
 In a freezer bag or container, you can keep it for about three months.
+Let it thaw in the refrigerator, and after thawing, give it a good stir before use.

 More easy frosting and pie filling recipes you will love